Knee-xRAI: An Explainable AI Framework for Automatic Kellgren-Lawrence Grading of Knee Osteoarthritis: Methods

-which feeds two complementary classification paths. \textbf{Path A (XGBoost)} trains a gradient-boosted classifier~\cite{chen2016xgboost} (300 estimators, depth 6, lr\,$=\!0.05$, L1/L2 regularisation) with 5-fold stratified cross-validation, with SHAP~\cite{NIPS2017_8a20a862} attribution providing fully auditable feature-level explanations. \textbf{Path B (ConvNeXt Hybrid)} concatenates a ConvNeXt-Small~\cite{liu2022convnet} image encoding (768-dim) with an MLP-projected feature vector (256-dim), fused through a fusion MLP for five-class ordinal prediction with soft-label cross-entropy ($\sigma{=}0.5$).
-A Gradio interface exposes three explainability layers: feature-level outputs (mJSW, JSN rates, per-site OARSI grades, texture statistics), spatial overlays from directly measured features rather than post-hoc gradients, and a path toggle with updated class probabilities.
-The full pipeline processes a single radiograph in under 10 seconds.
+supporting the two path classification framework. \textbf{Path~A (Audit Path)} leverages an XGBoost classifier~\cite{chen2016xgboost} (300 estimators, max depth 6, lr $=0.05$, $L_1$/$L_2$ regularization) trained via 5-fold cross-validation exclusively on $\mathbf{x}$ to extract explanatory SHAP attributions~\cite{NIPS2017_8a20a862}.
+The deployed model, \textbf{Path~B (Deployment Path)}, implements a ConvNeXt Hybrid architecture, concatenating a 768-dimensional visual encoding from a ConvNeXt-Small backbone~\cite{liu2022convnet} with a 256-dimensional MLP projection of $\mathbf{x}$.
+This fused vector feeds a downstream MLP for five-class ordinal prediction via soft-label cross-entropy ($\sigma = 0.5$).
+A web-based Gradio interface exposes these feature-level outputs alongside interactive measurement overlays, processing a single raw radiograph in under 10 seconds.